 Sellars was one of the few great analytic philosophers who developed his philosophy in constant dialogue with Kant and wrote exegetical works that directly engaged with Kant's interpretation.
 In a series of works, I brought to light the Kantian elements of his philosophical system and his interpretation of Kant, placing them in the context of current literature.
-I recently co-edited a volume titled Reading Kant with Sellars and published two papers in this area: "Why Doesn't Wilfrid Sellars Have a Transcendental Deduction?" and "Sellars's Master Argument for Conceptualism."
+I recently co-edited a volume titled Reading Kant with Sellars and published two papers in this area: "Why Does Wilfrid Sellars Not Have a Transcendental Deduction?" and "Sellars's Master Argument for Conceptualism."
 Building on these previous works, I am currently working on a monograph that brings these two aspects of Sellars's philosophy into focus.

 Image Credit: Caspar David Friedrich, “Two Men Contemplating the Moon” (1825-1830) Public domain via Wikimedia Commons.